winwu/organize-my-csv-file/README.md

 ./get_summary.py -i <total_user_count>
 ```

+The script will calculate:

-The script will calculate the average of three data sets from each English alphabet group(A-I) by each tester, then create summary result csv in each ./data_source/tester{N}/summary/summary_tester{N}.csv.
+1. The average of three data sets from each English alphabet group(A-I) by each tester, then create summary result csv in each ./data_source/tester{N}/summary/summary_tester{N}.csv.

 The example result of summary file: